isotopp/isotopp.github.io/content/posts/2021-11-22-arista-type-7-passwords.md

 requires generation of the Password (actually "supersecretpassword") in an encrypted form.

 Arista switches can do this using CLI tools, apparently.
-They seem to have an onboard Linux, which seems to provide limited tooling, but is good enough to run a 32-bit Python 3.7, and Arista provides modules to help with handling their configuration.
+They seem to have an onboard Linux, which seems to provide limited tooling, but is good enough to run a 32-bit Python 3.7.
+Arista provides modules to help with handling their configuration.
 [Ryan Gelobter](https://medium.com/@what_if/encrypting-decrypting-arista-bgp-bmp-ospf-passwords-ff2072460942)
 documented these in an article on Medium.

 Unfortunately, these modules are not well portable.
-They have been implemented in a CPython module for Python 3.7 on i386 (32bit) Linux, and they also have a lot of dependencies to other shared objects that are not easily available except in the switch environment.
+They have been implemented in a CPython module for Python 3.7 on i386 (32bit) Linux.
+They also have a lot of dependencies to other shared objects that are not easily available except in the switch environment.

-So, if you wanted to provision switch configurations, you would need to run some code on the switch to generate the passwords the way Ryan Gelobter documents, or do the same in a virtual machine with a virtual switch.
+So, if you wanted to provision switch configurations, you would need to run some code on the switch to generate the passwords the way Ryan Gelobter documents, or do the same in a virtual machine with a virtual switch running in it.

 ```console
 switch1# bash python -c 'import DesCrypt;